KratosMultiphysics/CoSimIO/docs/tutorials/cpp/integration_co_sim_io.md

 }
 ```

-Please don't forget to add the CoSimIO folder to your include path.
+Please don't forget to add the folder `co_sim_io` to your include path so that the compiler can find the includes
-Add below line in your bashrc
+Example:
 ```bash
 export CPLUS_INCLUDE_PATH=$CPLUS_INCLUDE_PATH:/path/to/CoSimIO/co_sim_io
 ```